grrrwaaa/courses/film6246/index.md

 I am a huge believer in Virtual Reality.
 The experience is amazing.
 VR is going to have a huge impact on everything from entertainment to communications.
- John Riccitiello,  Board of Unity, Former CEO of Electronic Arts
+ John Riccitiello,  Board of Unity, Former CEO of Electronic Arts [Two young filmmakers are building whatthey hope will become the first majorproduction studio for virtual reality](https://medium.com/backchannel/vr-goes-to-the-movies-39270f7164c6)“I realized I didn’t want to make art movies on celluloid.
+I want to make art movies on VR.”
+"Total Cinema" in the company title refers to: [The Myth of Total Cinema.
+Andr&eacute Bazin](https://www2.southeastern.edu/Academics/Faculty/jbell/mythtotalcinema.pdf)